thespacedoctor/breaker/README.rst

     COMMANDS
     --------
-    update                update the PS1 footprint table in breaker database and associate with GWs.
+    update                update the PS1 footprint table in breaker database and associate with GW-IDs.
 Optionally download overlapping NED source and also add to the database. plot                  enter plotting mode
-    timeline              plot from the epoch of the wave detection forward in time history               plot from now back in time over the last days, weeks and months comparison            produce a multi-panel plot to compare wave maps stats                 generate some coverage stats for a given wave survey campaign sources               overplot map with NED sources found within the wave campaign footprint faker                 generate a catalogue of simulated transient sources in PS1 FP listen                connect to grace DB and download maps found within the given time range
+    timeline              plot from the epoch of the wave detection forward in time history               plot from now back in time over the last days, weeks and months comparison            produce a multi-panel plot to compare wave maps stats                 generate some coverage stats for a given wave survey campaign sources               overplot map with NED sources found within the wave campaign footprint faker                 generate a catalogue of simulated transient sources in PS1 exposure ID footprint listen                connect to grace DB and download maps found within the given time range

     ARGUMENTS